takashialpha/core-shell/README.md

 Apache-2.0

+## Wiki

+**PLEASE READ OUR [WIKI](https://github.com/takashialpha/core-shell/wiki) FOR MORE INFORMATION**

 ## Credits

-Huge thanks to the maintainers of the dependencies and the Rust ecosystem.              **PLEASE READ OUR [WIKI](https://github.com/takashialpha/core-shell/wiki) FOR MORE INFORMATION**
+Huge thanks to the maintainers of the dependencies and the Rust ecosystem.

 > ⚠️ Warning: Some information may be outdated as this README is updated only with new releases.